Professor Sue Green

 - sgreen at bournemouth dot ac dot uk

-- Associate Professor and Deputy Head of Department for Nursing Science
+- Professor and Deputy Head of Department for Nursing Science

 Use a QR Code reader on a mobile device to add this person as a contact: